jessemonroy650/WebAPI-Simplified-Audio/README.md

 * For `script-src * 'self' 'unsafe-inline' 'unsafe-eval'`
     * I did not really figure this out, but appears it wants just Objects.
     * It is unclear how to autoload code, or hook to autoload code.

+This app does not address audio clips not the mobile device.
+Doing so will require setting CORS (Cross Origin Resource Sharing) [wikipedia](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) - which, as of this date (2018-10-19), is still buggy.